-The Growr protocol relies on a new type of decentralized identity built using DIDs and VCs that we call the self-sovereign credit record (SSCR).
-The SSCR is intended to represent a borrower's unique global identity and financial record, storing various general-purpose and protocol-specific verifiable credentials based on borrower's on-chain activity, trusted off-chain data, peer vouching, financial health metrics, and others.
+The Growr protocol relies on a new type of open and global decentralized identity built using DIDs and VCs that we call the self-sovereign credit record (SSCR).
+The SSCR is intended to represent a borrower's unique global identity and financial record, storing various general-purpose and protocol-specific verifiable credentials based on the borrower's on-chain activity, trusted off-chain data, peer vouching, financial health metrics, and others.